OmooLab/Omoospace/docs/omoospace.md

 ## Omoospace Package

-Inspired by the Unity Package, Package is an Omoospace data package designed for sharing.
+Inspired by the Unity Package, the omoospace package is designed for sharing omoospace data.

-ExternalData acts like a Packages of Unity project that stores data from other Omoospaces.
+ExternalData acts like a Packages directory of the Unity project that stores data from other omoospaces.

 [Unity - Manual: Reusing Assets between Projects](https://docs.unity3d.com/2020.1/Documentation/Manual/HOWTO-exportpackage.html)